How To Feed A Loon

 • 12 oz ribeye or strip, or flank steak

-• 2 tbsp Shaoxing wine Chinese rice wine, divided
+• 2 tablespoon Shaoxing wine Chinese rice wine, divided

-• 3 tbsp peanut oil or vegetable oil
+• 3 tablespoon peanut oil or vegetable oil

 • 2 garlic cloves minced